Astrazeneca PLC (AZN) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Jan.
-17, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against AstraZeneca PLC ("AstraZeneca" or the "Company") (NASDAQ: AZN ).
+21, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to AstraZeneca PLC ("AstraZeneca" or the "Company") (NASDAQ: AZN ) have opportunity to lead the securities fraud class action lawsuit.

-BEFORE FEBRUARY 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ASTRAZENECA PLC (AZN), CLICK HERE BEFORE FEBRUARY 21, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?